zhiqu22/AdapNonCenter/README.md

 BTW, the inner size, number of layers and position of cll should be updated in the codes.
 ## Structure
 ```
+| -- result.xlsx // detailed results of our main experiments
 | -- CLL
   | -- data
     | -- __init__.py